mrtnrs/prijswatch/README.md

 prijs.watch is a price comparison website that scrapes and tracks prices of products from different webshops.
 Work in progress.

 The setup is:
-* NodeJS backend
+* NodeJS backend hosted on Fly.io
-* NextJS 13 w/ app dir front
+* NextJS 13 frontend hosted on Vercel
-* Scraping with either API or Puppeteer
+* Scraping w/ Puppeteer
 * Product matching w/ OpenAI API
-* Product images are stored on Cloudflare R2
+* Product images stored on Cloudflare R2
-* Data is stored on Cockroachdb
+* Cockroachdb
-* MUI for frontend styling
+* MUI styling
 * Firebase Auth
-* cron-job.org

 <!-- ROADMAP -->